"Hunchbudgie of Notre Dame"

 • This episode was released on VHS in 1988 along with "A Fright at the Opera" and "Dr. Goosewing and Mr. Duck."

 • Unusually, this episode has two credited writers and two gag credits.
-One is a reference to the expression 'hair on gate' which is a mishap that can happen during filming.
-A cracked piece of celluloid appears visible on-screen for a shot.
+One is a reference to the expression 'hair on gate' which is a mishap that can happen during filming when a cracked piece of celluloid appears visible on-screen for a shot.
 This series, even being a cartoon, is not immune from this curse (for example, a little one occurs when Gaston and Pierre approach Duckula for the first time), but given the generally spooky nature of the visuals, it barely matters most of the time.
 The other gag is just a pun on Hunchback.

 • Notre Dame cathedral suffered from a large fire on the 15th April 2019.
 I questioned the taste of reviewing this episode at the time so held off.
 Mind you, it's not like this show shied away from destroying landmarks!